weecology/website/content/lab-wiki/HiPerGator Reference Guide.md

 ## What is HiperGator?

-A University of Florida super-computing cluster.
+A University of Florida super-computing cluster which gives useres access to large amounts of processing, memory, and storage.
+Read more in the [HiperGator Intro Guide](/lab-wiki/hipergator-intro-guide/)

-## Why should I use it?

-HiperGator gives the user access to very large processing/memory/storage.
-This is useful for projects which can't be run on your local laptop.

 ## How do I access it?